kukicola/simplecov-review/README.md

-# SimpleCov::Review
+# simplecov-review

 SimpleCov formatter to generate missing lines errors for reporting tools like [reviewdog](https://github.com/reviewdog/reviewdog).
 It creates `coverage/review.txt` file containing uncovered lines in a format that can be easily used with reviewdog.

 Example: